irenedonofrio/RealWaste-CNN/README.md

 1. **Dataset Exploration - Tackling dataset imbalanceness**

   The RealWaste dataset is explored ,providing insights into the distribution and characteristics of the data.
 Given the **imbalanceness** of the dataset the ``class_weight`` is implemented to     force the model to pay more/less attention to the classes based on their frequency.

 2. **Data Augmentation**

   Data augmentation is a technique used to artificially increase the size of a training dataset by applying various transformations to the existing data.
 It usually adopted to ensure the           **robustness** and **generalization** of the model.

   In this specific case I will apply the following transformations:
     * Horizontal flip
     * Rotate
     * Shear

 2. **Different models tried**

    Different type of models are implemented, trained and evaluated.
      * **Convolutional Neural Networks**:
-         * **Base-DeepCNN**: base model, with three blocks of feature extraction (convolution+pooling+batch-normalization) followed by a classifier.
+         * **Base-DeepCNN**: A simple architecture with three feature extraction blocks (convolution + pooling + batch normalization) followed by a classifier.
-         * **Deep-CNN with Residual Connections and Depthwise Separable Convolutions**: residual connections are adopted to tackle the problem of vanishing gradients, while deptwhise separable              convolutions to get a smaller model that *converges faster* and is *less prone to overfitting*
+         * **Deep-CNN with Residual Connections and Depthwise Separable Convolutions**: Incorporates residual connections to mitigate vanishing gradient issues and depthwise separable                       convolutions for a smaller, faster-converging, and less overfitting-prone model.

     * **Transfer learning**:
       Transfer learning consists in reusing a model which has been already trained on a large dataset (and thus it is a generic model) for our purposes.
 I adopted the two pre-trained models that       performed the best in the original paper:
         * **InceptionV3**
         * **DenseNet121**

+## **Project Highlights**
+Packages and version are in ``conda.yaml``
 ---